-Clogged toilets can happen in the best-kept homes.
+Clogged toilets can happen in the best-kept homes, apartments, or condos.
 Busy families can forget someone’s filling up the tub.
 A pipe can freeze during the night and burst before you’re awake.
 From faulty plumbing to a sewage backup, it doesn’t take much to flood the bathroom.

-Before you grab a mop, ask yourself a quick question: Do you know the best way to take care of a flooded bathroom and keep water damage to a minimum?
+Are you wondering how to clean up a flooded bathroom and keep water damage to a minimum?

-As the leader among Chicago’s flood cleanup companies, we know how to tackle this kind of work.
+As the leader among Chicago’s flood damage cleanup companies, we know how to tackle this kind of work.
 It’s a big job, and you need to take it one step at a time.
-It’s our goal to help make your next bathroom cleanup project a little easier.

 Your 10-Step Guide on How to Clean Up a Flooded Bathroom

 You want to address bathroom flooding as quickly as you can.
 Standing water quickly seeps through the bathroom floor and down into the subflooring.